LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection

 \subsection{Implementation Details}

-To ensure a fair comparison with previous SOTA methods~\cite{pu2023adaptive, li2023large, cai2024pkinet}, we pre-trained our backbone on ImageNet-1K~\cite{deng2009imagenet} for 300 epochs, which helped improve the model's robustness when applied to RSOD datasets.
-During pre-training, we employed the AdamW optimizer~\cite{loshchilov2017decoupled} with a momentum of 0.9 and weight decay of 0.05.
-We also adopted a cosine learning rate schedule~\cite{loshchilov2016sgdr} with a warm-up strategy to gradually adjust the learning rate.
+For a fair comparison with existing SOTA methods~\cite{pu2023adaptive, li2023large, cai2024pkinet}, we pre-trained our backbone on ImageNet-1K~\cite{deng2009imagenet} for 300 epochs to enhance model robustness on RSOD datasets.

-For training RSOD models, we followed the training and testing configurations used in prior work for consistency.
-Specifically, for the DOTA-v1.0, DOTA-v1.5, and DIOR-R dataset, we employed a single-scale training and testing strategy with a 3$\times$ scale factor.
-The images from these datasets were cropped into 1024$\times$1024 patches with 200-pixel overlaps for DOTA-v1.0 and DOTA-v1.5, and the input size was set to 800$\times$800 for DIOR-R. For the FAIR1M-v1.0 dataset, we used a multi-scale training and testing strategy with a 1$\times$ scale factor, following the settings of the previous method~\cite{li2023large}, where images were rescaled to three scales (0.5, 1.0, 1.5) before cropping into 1024$\times$1024 sub-images with 500-pixel overlaps.
-For the VisDrone2019 dataset, we employed a single-scale training and testing strategy with a 1$\times$ scale factor.
-The input size was set to 1333$\times$800.

-The AdamW optimizer~\cite{loshchilov2017decoupled} was used with a weight decay of 0.05 and an initial learning rate of 0.0002.
-We performed random resizing and flipping of images during training, as done in previous works~\cite{pu2023adaptive, li2023large, cai2024pkinet, lu2024decouplenet}.
-At the testing stage, we maintained the same resolution used during training to ensure consistency.
+For training and evaluation, we followed the configurations from previous works~\cite{pu2023adaptive, li2023large, cai2024pkinet, lu2024decouplenet}.
+Specifically, for DOTA-v1.0, DOTA-v1.5, and DIOR-R, we applied single-scale training/testing with a scale factor of 3$\times$.
+DOTA images were cropped into 1,024 $\times$ 1,024 patches with 200-pixel overlap, while DIOR-R used 800 $\times$ 800 inputs.
+For FAIR1M-v1.0, we followed~\cite{li2023large} and adopted multi-scale training/testing (scales: 0.5, 1.0, 1.5) with 1,024 $\times$ 1,024 crops and 500-pixel overlap.
+For VisDrone2019, we used single-scale training/testing with a 1$\times$ scale and 1,333 $\times$ 800 input size.
+The AdamW optimizer~\cite{loshchilov2017decoupled} was used with a momentum of 0.9 and weight decay of 0.05, an initial learning rate of 0.0002.
+A cosine learning rate schedule~\cite{loshchilov2016sgdr} with warm-up was adopted.
+Random resizing and flipping were applied during training.
+The test stage used the same resolution as training for consistency.

-All experiments were conducted using the MMRotate framework~\cite{zhou2022mmrotate} with PyTorch~\cite{paszke2019pytorch} on an Ubuntu 20.04 platform.
-We leveraged 4 NVIDIA RTX 3090 GPUs for both ImageNet-1K pre-training and RSOD training and testing.
-Unless specified otherwise, LEGNet was integrated within the O-RCNN framework~\cite{xie2021oriented}.
+All experiments were conducted using MMRotate~\cite{zhou2022mmrotate} and PyTorch~\cite{paszke2019pytorch} on Ubuntu 20.04.
+We used 4 NVIDIA RTX 3090 GPUs for both pre-training and RSOD experiments.
+Unless otherwise specified, LEGNet was integrated into the O-RCNN~\cite{xie2021oriented} detector.